2023-2024 CALL FOR ENTRIES

 11. HEIRS AND ASSIGNS.

-This Agreement constitutes the entire understanding between the parties.
-Its terms can be modified only by an instrument in writing signed by both parties.
+This Agreement constitutes the entire understanding between the Parties.
+Its terms shall be modified only by an instrument, in writing, signed by both Parties.

 A waiver of any breach of the provisions of this Agreement shall not be construed as a continuing waiver of other breaches of the same or other provisions hereof.